Smartling/SmartlingHelp/_articles/connectors/repository-connector/repository-connector---installation-and-setup.md

   Remember that `/` is an escape character both for JSON and RegEx, so you need to double-escape special characters for your Regular Expressions to work.

   * `pollingSchedule` - Cron expression defining how often the Repository Connector polls your repository for updates.
-We strongly recommend using this method to upload new translatsable files and downlaod translations.
-However, if you need upload of new files to occur with minimum latency, you can [set up a webhook](){: .cc-active}.
+We strongly recommend using this method to upload new translatable files and download translations.
+However, if you need upload of new files to occur with minimum latency, you can [set up a webhook](http://help.smartling.com/knowledge-base/articles/repository-connector-faq/#can-i-automate-uploads-when-i-make-a-commit-to-my-repository){: .cc-active}.

   * `Scheduler`